CUSTOM BOOKS CATALOG

-Advertising strategy examines how to plan and execute advertising campaigns.
-The initial chapters examine the planning of advertising strategy.
-This analysis begins with an assessment of how to select the target for an advertising campaign and describes how insight about the target’s knowledge and beliefs are used to guide the development of a brand position.
+Advertising Strategy examines how to plan and execute advertising campaigns.
+The initial chapters examine the planning of advertising strategy, beginning with an assessment of how to select the targets for an advertising campaign and also discussion of how insight about the targets’ knowledge and beliefs are used to guide the development of a brand position.
 Insight about how consumers use advertising content to make decisions is described and strategies for sustaining the impact of a position over time are evaluated.
 This is followed by a discussion of the execution of an advertising plan.
-Approaches to the selection of the media used to transmit the advertising message and the development of creative strategy are detailed and the criteria used to evaluate the effectiveness of a campaign are outlined.
+Approaches to the selection of the media used to transmit the advertising message and the development of creative strategies are detailed, as well as outlines of the criteria used to evaluate the effectiveness of a campaign.
 In the appendices, the structure of brand and agency organizations and the history of advertising are presented.

 About the Author